markjt031/hyrule-archives-backend/README.md

 ## API

 This is the API used as the backend for https://hyrule-archives-frontend.vercel.app/
+Hyrule Archives is a site for creating and posting information about The Legend of Zelda: Tears of the Kingdom.

+### Technologies Used
+This API uses Express.js and mongoose to interact with MongoDB.
+Image files are uploaded to AWS S3 with multer and multer-s3.

+### Dependencies
+    "aws-sdk": "^2.895.0",
+    "bcrypt": "^5.1.0",
+    "cors": "^2.8.5",
+    "dotenv": "^16.0.3",
+    "express": "^4.18.2",
+    "express-session": "^1.17.3",
+    "mongoose": "^7.2.0",
+    "multer": "^1.4.4",
+    "multer-s3": "^2.10.0"

 ### MODELS
+These are the database models used in this project.
+The models for creatures, critters, materials, monsters and equipment are based off the in-game information provided in the Hyrule Compendium.

  Creature:
  * no: {type: Number, unique: true},